 Domestic safety programs and community awareness

-AMSA works closely with a diverse range of stakeholders to raise community awareness concerning maritime safety and to implement domestic safety programs.
+We work closely with a diverse range of stakeholders to raise community awareness about maritime safety.
+We also implement domestic safety programs in a range of communities.

 Torres Strait Marine Safety Program